-Inspections in the Residential customer segment include Post-Installation Programmatic Inspections and QAQC inspections.
+Inspections in the Residential customer segment include Post-Installation Programmatic Inspections and QAQC inspections via on site and/or through photo documentation.
 Projects will be selected for inspection at the discretion of Con Edison.
 When a project is selected for a Programmatic Inspection, Con Edison will hold incentive payment until the inspection and any necessary follow-up actions are taken.
 Non-conformances found during any inspection will need to be fixed in accordance with program guidelines.
 Failure to address non-conformances will result in disciplinary action.

-5.2.1 Post-Installation Inspections: ASHP and GSHP Projects
+5.2.1 Post-Installation Programmatic Inspections: ASHP, AWHP, and GSHP Projects

-Post-installation inspections for projects installing ASHP or GSHP measures will be subject to Con Edison's ASHP or GSHP Checklist depending on the installed measures.
-Inspections will verify
+Post-installation inspections for projects installing ASHP, AWHP or GSHP measures will be subject to Con Edison's ASHP, AWHP or GSHP Checklist depending on the installed measures.
+Inspections will verify: